Advising

 Attendance

-If you are absent on the first day of class and there is another student present who wants to add the class, you may be dropped from the course.
+If you are absent on the first day of class and there is another student present who wants to add a class, you may be dropped from the course.
 You are expected to attend all class sessions unless you have an emergency and to take the initiative in making up work if you are absent.
-If a serious illness or a death in the family will result in your missing a lecture, an assignment deadline, or an exam, please follow the university procedures for notifying the dean's office, which will, in turn, notify your individual instructors.
+If a serious illness or a death in the family will result in you missing a lecture, an assignment deadline, or an exam, please follow the university procedures for notifying the dean's office, which will, in turn, notify your instructors.
 If you are absent, it is your responsibility to get the notes from a fellow student.

 Course Papers